 The HTML Web Engine is for the provision of zenon screens as a HTML5 web page.
 The user interface is called up and displayed on the visualization end device using a web browser.
-No special software installation or software plug-in on the end device is required for this.
+No special software installation - or any browser plug-ins - are required on the end device.
 Process data for the visualization is taken from zenon Runtime.